Policies and Information

-Technical standards describe the non-academic qualifications required for entrance to, continuation in, and graduation with an Associate in Applied Science (AAS) degree in nursing from SUNY College of Technology at Delhi.
+Technical standards describe the non-academic qualifications required for entrance to, continuation in, and graduation with an Associate in Applied Science (AAS) degree in Nursing from SUNY Delhi.
 Candidates must be able to meet these minimum standards with or without reasonable accommodation for successful completion of certificate/degree requirements.
 Candidates must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) intellectual-conceptual, integrative and quantitative; and 5) behavioral, emotional, and interpersonal abilities.

 Progression and Graduation

 A student who withdraws or receives a grade less than a "C+" in any required nursing course will not progress to the next semester, and will need to apply for permission to progress in the nursing program.
-A student who is unsuccessful in two nursing courses throughout the program, is not eligible for progression.
-A student will not be permitted to repeat a support course (LA&S) greater than one time.
-Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, minimum cumulative GPA of 3.0, strength of statement).
+A student who is unsuccessful in two nursing courses throughout the program is not eligible for progression.
+A student will not be permitted to repeat a support course (Liberal Arts & Sciences) more than one time.
+Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, GPA, strength of statement).
 Students may be permitted to apply for progression to the program a maximum of one time.